 Flag Description -h Suppresses reporting of file names when multiple files are processed. -1 Lists only the names of files containing matching lines.
 Each file name is listed only once, even if the file contains multiple matches.
 If standard input is specified among the files to be processed with this flag, grep returns the parenthesized phrase (standard input) for the file name on relevant matches. -n Precedes each matching line with its line number. -p paragraph_sep Uses paragraph_sep as a paragraph separator, and displays the entire paragraph containing each matched line.
 Does not display the paragraph separator lines.
-The default paragraph separator is a blank line. - q a Operates in "quiet" mode, printing nothing except error messages. a -s a Suppresses error messages arising from nonexistent or unreadable files.
-Other error messages are still displayed. aa - V Outputs only lines that do not match the specified expressions. -w expr Matches only if expr is found as a separate word in the text.
+The default paragraph separator is a blank line. -d Operates in quiet mode, printing nothing except error messages. a - S Suppresses error messages arising from nonexistent or unreadable files.
+Other error messages are still displayed. a -v Outputs only lines that do not match the specified expressions. -w expr Matches only if expr is found as a separate word in the text.
 A word is any string of alphanumeric characters (letters, numbers, and underscores) delimited by nonalphanumeric characters (punctuation or white space) or by the beginning or end of the line.
-For example, word1 is a word; A+B is not a word. -x Outputs only lines matched in their entirety. -y Exact synonym for -i.
+For example, word1 is a word; A+B is not a word. -x Outputs only lines matched in their entirety. -У Exact synonym for -i.

-$^{\rm a}$ To suppress all output for cases in which only success or failure status is desired, as in a shell script, close standard output and standard error or redirect them both to $/{\rm dev/null}$ .
+aTo suppress all output for cases in which only success or failure status is wanted, as in a shell script, close standard output and standard error or redirect them both to /dev/null.